English curriculum

 1992-1995:

-External advisor at the Ministry of Welfare, Health and Culture (WVC):
+External advisor to the Ministry of Welfare, Health and Culture (WVC):

 • Three-year study into the effects of Dutch galleries involvement in foreign art fairs; three reports: Marktverruiming (Expanding art markets);